sagnik-p/Arduino_rubber_ducky/README.md

 # Arduino_rubber_ducky
 This repo contains all the firmware files needed to make a USB rubber ducky / hid device / bad usb with an arduino uno board

-You need to have Arduino IDE (latest recommended) From here:[Arduino Website](https://www.arduino.cc/en/software) You need to download ATMEL FLIP software [click here](https://www.microchip.com/en-us/development-tool/FLIP) This software uploads the .hex firmware file to the arduino
+You need to have Arduino IDE (latest recommended) From the official [Arduino Website](https://www.arduino.cc/en/software) You need to download ATMEL FLIP software [click here](https://www.microchip.com/en-us/development-tool/FLIP)
+>This software uploads the .hex firmware file to the arduino

 1. Write the arduino code with the payload of your choice and upload it